-The removal of the petrol station is highly desirable as it will considerably enhance the image and esthetical appeal of the area.
-The refurbishment of the SSH with community, tourism, education and research function is better justified knowing that the petrol station prospect to remain in the medium to longer term is gradually reducing with the need to shift from petrol/diesel to electric vehicles.
+As clearly stated above the removal of the petrol station is highly desirable thus enhancing considerably the image and esthetical appeal of the area.
+The refurbishment of the SSH with tourism as its main focus is better justified knowing that the petrol station prospect to remain in the short to medium term is gradually reducing.